Runflow vs Prodia

 Prodia's single unified endpoint (/v2/job) is a clean API design.
 But their SDK ecosystem is thin: TypeScript only, no official Python SDK.
 For ML teams who work primarily in Python, this is a dealbreaker. npm adoption is minimal (~16 weekly downloads on the community wrapper).
 Prodia's v2 API also requires a paid Pro subscription - no free tier for the latest features.
 Runflow offers Python and JavaScript SDKs, auto-generated API docs per deployment, $10 free credits with no card required, and deeper production features: environment management, version history, observability, and team collaboration.

 When a model call fails or a workflow produces unexpected output, you need to know exactly where and why.
 Runflow gives you full observability: per-model request logs with latency, cost, and error tracking, plus step-by-step execution logs for every workflow run.
 Visual debugging lets you inspect intermediate outputs at each stage.
-Multi-provider failover means if one provider goes down, traffic moves seamlessly.
+Multi-provider failover means if one provider goes down, traffic moves to the next without manual intervention.
 Prodia runs on a single distributed network - if a node in their network has issues, debugging is on you.
 With a team of ~8 people, enterprise support capacity is limited.

 Here's how to move.
 Most migrations take hours to days, not weeks.